viichain/vii-core/docs/integration.md

 ### High resolution custom view

-A high resolution custom view allows to build the most sophisticated data model and derive complex data from the Stellar network.
+A high resolution custom view allows to build the most sophisticated data model and derive complex data from the vii network.

 With such view, systems like Horizon can:
 * maintain a view that cross references ledger entry changes (such as account balances) down to individual operations